asl0007/Python/README.md

 --concatenation i.e addition of two string using '+' operator --length of string i.e len(s)
 -Extraction of string(slicing)
->A slice is a 'segment'of a string
+->A slice is a 'segment'of a string
 -we cant update a string in place instead use slice and concatenation.

-LISTS
+>LISTS
 -sequence of values
 -types need not to be uniform
 -extract value by position, slice